The Australian Council of Agricultural Journalists hosts professional awards each year to recognise the leaders in Australia’s rural media sector.

 - Australian Star Prize for Rural Photography

-– Video: piece produced primarily for broadcast on television
+– Video: piece produced primarily for broadcast on television or online

 What is on offer:

 * Broadcast award: The national winner will receive a professional development bursary in the form of a trip overseas to attend the next annual the IFAJ Congress.
 The prize includes airfares and registration fees for the congress only, up to the value of $5,000 (pre and post congress tours or other travel costs not included).

 * Print award: The national winner will receive a professional development bursary in the form of a trip overseas to attend the next annual the IFAJ Congress.
 The prize includes airfares and registration fees for the congress only up to the value of $5,000 (pre and post congress tours or other travel costs not included).

 * Photography award: $1000 cash prize for the overall winner, provided by the ACAJ.